 A vision and initial architecture for a new type of database system optimized for large-scale multicamera applications.

 Vignette: Perceptual Compression for Video Storage and Processing Systems.

 In ACM Symposium on Cloud Computing (SoCC), 2019.

-paper (pdf), slides (pdf), bibtex, SoCC Best Poster Award Winner
+paper (pdf), slides (pdf), more recent slides (pdf), bibtex, SoCC Best Poster Award Winner

 A system that integrates machine learning-improved compression with cloud video storage and distribution, compatible with modern codecs and hardware accelerators.